Sonrisas, the Standards, and Student OutcomesBrooks

-The All New Sonrisas Spanish World-Readiness Standards Alignment Guide
+The Sonrisas Spanish World-Readiness Standards Alignment Guide

-Our new Standards Alignment Guide demonstrates the alignment of the Sonrisas Spanish curriculum to the World-Readiness Standards for Language Learning with a focus on the Communications and Cultures standards.
+Our Standards Alignment Guide demonstrates the alignment of the Sonrisas Spanish curriculum to the World-Readiness Standards for Language Learning with a focus on the Communications and Cultures standards.
 The guide is modeled on the NCSSFL-ACTFL Can-Do Statements (2017).
-The information in the guide reflects the continuum of growth in communication skills, through the Novice Low and Intermediate Low proficiency levels, that learners can achieve with instruction in the Sonrisas Spanish lessons.
+The information in the guide reflects the continuum of growth in communication skills, through the Novice Low and Intermediate Low proficiency levels, that learners achieve with instruction in the Sonrisas Spanish lessons.
 It also reflects how learners can use Spanish and their knowledge of culture to demonstrate their Intercultural Competence (ICC).

-In the new guide the standards alignment is presented for each lesson in Sonrisas Levels I and II.
+In the guide the standards alignment is presented for each lesson in Sonrisas Levels I and II.
 For Sonrisas Level III, the alignment is presented for each unit.
 Standards alignment is shown with Performance Indicators and Can-Do Statements for the lessons or units.
 There is a separate section for each mode of communication—interpretive, interpersonal, and presentational—and a separate section for the ICC.
 Each section indicates which level of proficiency is reflected through the Performance Indicators and Can-Do Statements for the given lesson or unit.